New water leaders logo

 Azersu, Azerbaijan

-Azersu has increased its customer base by more than 105,000 people and has undertaken major performance transformation including infrastructure upgrades for water supply, treatment, information technology, customer information systems and smart networks.
+Azersu increased its customer base by more than 105,000 people and undertook major performance transformation including infrastructure upgrades for water supply, treatment, information technology, customer information systems and smart networks.

 Winner 2014